-So because we are best sewing buddies, let me share them with you:
+So because we are best sewing buddies, let me share these fit tips with you:

-- The Big 4 pattern companies –Butterick, McCalls, Simplicity, and Vogue– all use the same standard body measurements.
+- The Big 4 pattern companies –Butterick, McCalls, Simplicity, and Vogue– all use the same standard body measurements (BMs).
 Thank the lord!

 - And they draft blouse, dress, jacket, and coat patterns for a B cup bra size.
-So if your “girls” are smaller or larger than a B cup, an adjustment will probably have to be made.
+So if your “girls” are smaller or larger than a B cup, an small bust adjustment (SBA) or full bust adjustment (FBA) may have to be made.
 Remember this!

-- However, while the Big 4 use the same standard body measurements, they can vary wildly in how much ease they include for similar styles.
+- However, while the Big 4 use the same standard BMs, they can vary wildly in how much ease they include for similar styles.

-- Slimmer bodies require less ease than plus size bodies!
+- Slimmer and/or more muscular bodies require less ease than plus size bodies!

 - If you have a dart, but there is still a gap, then the dart is not big enough.
 In other words, if you are very curvy, the dart intake will be larger than if you are less curvy.

-- Finally, during the initial alteration of a sewing pattern, you don’t have to nitpick every measurement to death.
-Just make sure that the proportions and width of the sewing pattern are close to yours.
+- During the initial adjustment of a sewing pattern, you don’t have to nitpick every measurement to death.
+Just make sure that the proportions (length) and the width (circumference) of the sewing pattern are close to yours.
 Because it is at the muslin stage that you actually fine-tune fit!

 Okay, I think this will get you off to a great start.

 So if you’re ready, it’s time to define fit…